 In this chapter we discuss one of the most important areas of the historic center, in fact here is the Padova Cathedral and the Baptistery.

-The baptistery was decorated by Giusto de Menabuoi, between 1374 and 1376, with splendid frescos in which it represents several episodes of the life of St. John the Baptist, Mary and Jesus.
-Finally, the representation of Paradise inside the dome is spectacular. a huge Christ in the center surrounded by a multitude of saints.
+On his right, always facing Duomo Square, we find the Baptistery, one of the most sparkling examples of fourteenth-century art.
+This enchanting niche is owed to the wife of Francesco il Vecchio da Carrara, Fina Buzzaccarini, who chose it as the site of his last rest, later turning it into a mausoleum for the entire dynasty.
+The baptistery was decorated by Giusto de Menabuoi, between 1374 and 1376, with splendid frescoes depicting various episodes from the life of St. John the Baptist, Mary and Jesus.
+Finally, the representation of Paradise inside the dome is spectacular, with an enormous Christ in the center surrounded by a multitude of saints.